rieck/harry/examples/TUTORIAL.md

 ## Characters and Words

-  By default Harry considers a string as a sequence of characters.
-The similarity of two strings is thus determined by comparing the order and distribution of characters in the strings.
-However, in many settings it is not the actual characters of a string that are relevant but the words (or tokens) contained in the string.
+  By default Harry considers a string as a sequence of bytes.
+The similarity of two strings is thus determined by comparing the order and distribution of bytes in the strings.
+However, in many settings it is not the actual bytes of a string that are relevant but the tokens (or words) contained in the string.

-  Harry supports computing the similarity measures based on words by partitioning strings using a set of delimiter characters.
-In this setting the different distances, kernel functions and similarity coefficients simply operate on words instead of characters.
+  Harry supports computing the similarity measures based on tokens by partitioning strings using a set of delimiter bytes.
+In this setting the different distances, kernel functions and similarity coefficients simply operate on tokens instead of bytes.
 Try this command:

-      harry -d ' ' data.txt -
+      harry -g tokens data.txt -

-  Note how the distances differ from the first example, where you compute the Levenshtein distance for the characters and not the words.
+  Note how the distances differ from the first example, where you compute the Levenshtein distance for the bytes and not the tokens.
 You can adapt the partitioning of strings to different data by defining a good delimiter set.
-For example, you can use `-d ' %09%0a%0d'` to split strings using whitespace characters.
-The analysis of words comes also handy if you have structured strings, such as log entries, that can be easily partitioned into different tokens.
+For example, you can use `-d ' %09%0a%0d'` to split strings using whitespace bytes.
+The analysis of tokens comes also handy if you have structured strings, such as log entries, that can be easily partitioned into different tokens.

   Here is another example: the Jaccard coefficient has been originally developed for measuring the similarity of sets.
-If it is used with the delimiter option of Harry, it computes the similarity of the sets of words contained in the strings.
+If it is used with the delimiter option of Harry, it computes the similarity of the sets of tokens contained in the strings.

-      harry -m sim_jaccard -d ' ' data.txt -
+      harry -m sim_jaccard -g tokens data.txt -

 ## Endless Options